Parent Information Page

 LifeWise teachers and content reflect the following beliefs in all teaching:

-7. Man was originally created in the image of God.
+7. Man was created in the image of God.
 He sinned by disobeying God; thus, he was alienated from his Creator.
 That historic fall brought all mankind under divine condemnation.
+(Genesis 1:26-27; Genesis 3; Romans 5:12)

 9. The salvation of man is wholly a work of God’s free grace and is not the work, in whole or in part, of human works or goodness or religious ceremony.
-God imputes His righteousness to those who put their faith in Christ alone for their salvation, and thereby justify them in His sight.
+God imputes His righteousness to those who put their faith in Christ alone for their salvation, and thereby justifies them in His sight.
+(Ephesians 2:8-9; Romans 4:5; Philippians 3:9)

-13. God admonishes His people to assemble together regularly for worship, for edification through the Scriptures and for mutual encouragement.
+13. God admonishes His people to assemble regularly for worship, for edification through the Scriptures and for mutual encouragement.
+(Hebrews 10:24-25; Acts 2:42; Colossians 3:16)

-17. The gospel referred to in the What We Believe above is the good news of Jesus Christ.
+17. The gospel is the good news of Jesus Christ.
 This gospel is Christological (the message centers on the death and resurrection of Christ, that Christ died for our sins and was raised), biblical (His death and resurrection are according to the Scriptures), theological and salvific (Christ died for our sins to reconcile us to God), historical (if the saving events did not happen, our faith is worthless, we are still in our sins and we are to be pitied more than all others), apostolic (the message was entrusted to and transmitted by the apostles, who were witnesses of these saving events), personal (where it is preached, received, believed and held firmly, individual persons are saved) and communal (Christ’s work unites Christians with fellow members of the body of Christ).
+(1 Corinthians 15:1-5; Romans 1:16; 2 Corinthians 5:18-21)

 Note: This Statement of Faith does not exhaust the extent of LifeWise’s religious beliefs.
 The Bible, as the inspired and infallible Word of God, speaks with final authority concerning truth, morality and the proper conduct of human affairs.
 For purposes of the organization’s faith, doctrine, practice, discipline and policy, the LifeWise Board of Directors is the final interpretive authority on the Bible’s meaning and application.